Funding opportunity

 | For more information | Contact |

-Important information Objectives Description Equity, diversity and inclusion (EDI) Research security International stream Industrial collaborator participation Eligibility Award information Progress reports and performance evaluations Specific rules for the use of grant funds Application procedures Review procedures and selection criteria Resources
+Important information Objectives Description Equity, diversity and inclusion (EDI) Research security Sensitive Technology Research and Affiliations of Concern International stream Industrial collaborator participation Eligibility Award information Progress reports and performance evaluations Specific rules for the use of grant funds Application procedures Review procedures and selection criteria Resources

-The Collaborative Research and Training Experience (CREATE) program supports the training and mentoring of teams of highly qualified students and postdoctoral fellows from Canada and abroad through the development of innovative training programs that:
+The Collaborative Research and Training Experience (CREATE) program supports the training and mentoring of highly qualified students and postdoctoral researchers from Canada and abroad through the development of innovative training programs that:

-- encourage collaborative and integrative approaches between large and medium or small sized institutions to address significant scientific challenges
+- encourage collaborative and integrative approaches between institutions of various sizes to address significant scientific challenges

 - facilitate the transition of new researchers from trainees to productive employees in the Canadian workforce

-These innovative programs must foster the acquisition and development of important professional skills among students and postdoctoral fellows that complement their qualifications and technical skills and improve their job readiness for careers in industry, government, non-governmental organizations and/or academia.
+These innovative programs must foster the development of professional skills among students and postdoctoral researchers that complement their technical skills, thereby improving their job readiness for careers in industry, government, non-governmental organizations, and/or academia.

-- Interdisciplinary research within the natural sciences and engineering (NSE), or at the interface between the NSE and health or the social sciences and humanities—however, the main focus of the training must still lie within the NSE
+- interdisciplinary research within the natural sciences and engineering (NSE), or at the interface between the NSE and health or the social sciences and humanities; however, the focus of the training must still lie within the NSE

 Supported training programs will be recognized for: